 Because there are so many people impacted by it, there are millions of people out there that could benefit from affordable life insurance even with a defibrillator.

-It is not easy but as long as you can show improvement in your overall health, getting the life insurance coverage that you need is not impossible.
-If you’re looking to get life insurance and you have health problems regarding your heart, the good news is that more than likely you’ll be able to get the coverage you want at an affordable rate.
-In most cases, life insurance is much more affordable than a lot of applicants first think.
+It is not easy but as long as you can show improvement in your overall health, getting coverage is not impossible.
+If you want a plan and you have health problems regarding your heart, the good news is that more than likely you’ll be able to get the coverage you want at an affordable rate.

 There are some cases, however, of certain heart conditions where you will not get approved for life insurance, at least under basic underwriting.